y-kozuru/kzrjson/readme.md

 # kzrjson
-JSON library for C.
+JSON library for C. It can parse JSON text and construct JSON objects in your programs.

-# todo
-* Create a function to build a JSON object.

 # sample
+## Parse JSON text

 ```c
 #include "kzrjson.h"